-Set up, operate, and maintain the electronic equipment used to transmit radio and television programs.
-Control audio equipment to regulate volume level and quality of sound during radio and television broadcasts.
-Operate transmitter to broadcast radio or television programs.
+Set up, operate, and maintain the electronic equipment used to acquire, edit, and transmit audio and video for radio or television programs.
+Control and adjust incoming and outgoing broadcast signals to regulate sound volume, signal strength, and signal clarity.
+Operate satellite, microwave, or other transmitter equipment to broadcast radio or television programs.

 What you can expect to experience while on the job